adarsh-dayanand/adarsh-dayanand/README.md

 ## I am Adarsh D
 <h3 align="start">A self-taught programmer</h3>

-🚀 Passionate MERN stack, React Native, and Flutter developer dedicated to crafting innovative applications.
-I thrive on learning and sharing knowledge openly with the community.
-Check out my diverse portfolio of projects, and if you find value in any of them, don't hesitate to reach out.
-Let's collaborate and build something extraordinary together! 🌟
+👨‍💻 Full-stack developer proficient in MERN stack, React Native, and Flutter.
+📱 Passionate about crafting seamless mobile experiences and scalable web applications.
+✍️ Blogger on Medium, sharing insights and tutorials on software development.
+🌟 Committed to continuous learning and knowledge sharing.
+🔗 Explore my projects and articles below, and let's connect!

 ## 🌐 Socials: